tardate/LittleArduinoProjects/README.md

-# 187 Little Arduino Projects
+# 188 Little Arduino Projects
-> Latest addition:sparkles: [nRF24/PingPong](./playground/nRF24/PingPong) - two Arduino's entertaining themselves with a game of "ping pong" over nRF24L01+ 2.4GHz RF
+> Latest addition:sparkles: [EEPROM/AT24C02/BasicReadWrite](./playground/EEPROM/AT24C02/BasicReadWrite) - basic read/write operations to external EEPROM (AT24C02) with the Wire library

 Just my collection of electronics projects, many involving an Arduino in one way or another.